 The role the legislature can play in overcoming this challenge is to understand the priority we need to give to our various water concerns and issues across the state.
 Water legislation takes time and must be carefully crafted so that no harm is done to one region while trying to resolve an issue in another area of the state.

 It’s vital that stakeholders have the opportunity to participate in the legislative process.
-This
+This allows transparency, accountability, and industry connection for the best chance of successful water policy.

 Legislative District 14 – Safford, Willcox, Sierra Vista